Best wine openers of 2021 | CNN Underscored

 - Damage to cork: Did the wine opener damage the cork during the opening process?

 - Efficiency: How long does the wine opener take to effectively open a bottle of wine?
-How effectively did the opener work overall considering effort and pressure involved?
+How effectively did the opener work overall, considering effort and pressure involved?

-During testing, we spent time with each wine opener individually, from initial setup, to handfeel, ergonomics, and weight, through uncorking performance and efficiency.
-We scoured owner’s manuals and detailed instructions, we took time to charge any electric models before use, and we cross-checked brand video tutorials when necessary to ensure we were operating each model correctly.
+During testing, we spent time with each wine opener individually, from initial setup, to hand feel, ergonomics and weight, through uncorking performance and efficiency.
+We scoured owner’s manuals and detailed instructions, we took time to charge any electric models before use and we cross-checked brand video tutorials when necessary to ensure we were operating each model correctly.

-For initial impressions after unboxing, we paid close attention to simplicity of design as well as other included features, tools, and accessories.
+For initial impressions after unboxing, we paid close attention to simplicity of design as well as other included features, tools and accessories.
 Was there any assembly required before using the wine opener?
 For the manual corkscrews, was a built-in foil cutter tucked into the body of the opener?
 For the electric models, was a full charge required prior to use?
 We took note of any obstacles or setbacks during these initial setup steps.

 Our frontrunners required little to no setup prior to use, and each model included additional helpful tools to aid with the opening process, like foil cutters or replacement corkscrews.

-For handfeel, ergonomics, and weight, we focused entirely on the physical experience of each wine opener in-hand.
+For hand feel, ergonomics and weight, we focused entirely on the physical experience of each wine opener in-hand.
 Did the model fit comfortably in our hands?
 If the model was slightly heavier, did the opener still feel balanced when used to open a bottle of wine?
 A key component to the efficiency of most electric wine openers, for example, is the angle at which the opener is held above the bottle neck.
 Thus, in our testing, we noted how easy or difficult it was to hold the electric wine opener at a perfectly straight angle above the bottle, assessing the opener’s overall stability.
-For the manual corkscrews, we also assessed stability through the lense of weight, balance, and grip.
+For the manual corkscrews, we also assessed stability through the lens of weight, balance and grip.

 During the actual uncorking process, we noted how smoothly each wine opener worked to seamlessly dislodge the cork.
 While some manual or pronged wine keys required a bit of muscle to wedge the corkscrew into the cork, we found that a few lever-style and electric wine opener models also required an equal amount of muscle to operate, which we took into account.

 Last, but certainly not least, we took into account the pleasure of use in addition to each opener’s efficiency.
-A few of these models dislodged the wine cork not just with ease, but also with a satisfying pop, click, or hiss, which enticed us to return to said model for the next bottle of wine we open.
+A few of these models dislodged the wine cork not just with ease but also with a satisfying pop, click or hiss, which enticed us to return to said model for the next bottle of wine we open.

 Other wine openers we tested